Steve Rubell: Career

-Eschewing Vietnam War-era conscription, Rubell joined the New York Army National Guard, returning to the metropolitan area after a tour of duty in a military intelligence unit.
+To avoid Vietnam War-era conscription, Rubell joined the New York Army National Guard, returning to the metropolitan area after a tour of duty in a military intelligence unit.
 He worked at a brokerage firm after his return.
 Rubell then decided to start his own business and opened two Steak Loft restaurants, one in New York City, and the other in Mystic, Connecticut.

-Studio 54 Era
+Studio 54 era

 With the help and knowledgeable influence of disco promoter Billy Amato (Smith), executive vice president 20th Century-Fox Records, Steve Rubell and Ian Schrager were introduced to the dance and disco market in early 1975 by John Addison of Le Jardin.

 Rubell and Schrager opened two clubs, one in Boston with John Addison from Le Jardin, the other, called The Enchanted Garden, in Queens in 1975, which later became Douglaston Manor.
 In April 1977, they opened Studio 54 in the old CBS Studio on West 54th Street that the network was selling.
-Rubell became a familiar face in front of the building, turning people away and only allowing entry to those who met his pedantic standards.
+Rubell became a familiar face in front of the building, turning people away and only allowing entry to those who met his standards.
 Rubell also dealt with the club's celebrity patrons, ensuring that they were thrown lavish parties.
 His approach worked and the club made $7 million during its first year.

 On December 14, 1978, Studio 54 was raided after Rubell was quoted as saying that only the Mafia made more money than the club brought in.
 In June 1979, Rubell and Schrager were charged with tax evasion, obstruction of justice, and conspiracy for reportedly skimming nearly $2.5 million in unreported income from the club's receipts, in a system Rubell called "cash-in, cash-out and skim."
 Police reports state that cash and receipts were in the building and were hidden in the ceiling sections of Rubell's office, where both he and Schrager worked.
 A second raid occurred in December 1979.
 The pair hired Roy Cohn to defend them, but on January 18, 1980, they were sentenced to three-and-a-half years in prison and a $20,000 fine each for the tax evasion charge.
 On February 4, 1980, Rubell and Schrager went to prison and Studio 54 was sold to Mark Fleischman in November of that year for $4.75 million.
 On April 17, 1981, Rubell and Schrager were released from prison after which they lived at a halfway house for two-and-a-half months.